razvanaldea89/debug-this/readme.txt

 = WP Filters =

-Tbere are a few filters you can use to customize Debug This to your needs:
+There are a few filters you can use to customize Debug This to your needs:

 * `debug_this_template` - receives $template arg - Use your own template
 * `debug_this_default_mode`  - receives $mode arg - Alters the mode for the parent DT admin bar button link.